• What are you looking for?

 May 25

-Andreas Ostwald is no ordinary designer.
-He is a creator in the true sense of the word. „For me, the term 'design', after beeing used so inflationarily, is dead..“, he says.
-Instead, he prefers to talk about shaping, giving form and creating.
+Andreas Ostwald is no ordinary designer – he is a true “creator” in the actual sense of the word.
+“For me, the term ‘design,’ after being used so hyperbolically, is dead – gone,” he says.
+Instead, he prefers to speak of shaping, giving form, and conceiving.

-His passion for design began in childhood.
-As a ten-year-old, he nailed broomsticks to tree trunks and stretched a rope between them to create his first moving seat.
-He later designed a rocking chair, drilling irreparable holes in the ceiling in the process — much to the annoyance of his parents.
+His passion for design began in childhood: As a ten-year-old, he nailed broomsticks onto tree trunks, stretched a rope between them, and thus constructed his first dynamic seating arrangements at a young age.
+Later, he designed a rocking chair, for which he – much to his parents' annoyance – drilled irreparable holes in the ceiling.

-One thing was clear to Ostwald right from the start:
+One thing was clear to Ostwald from the very beginning:

 Portrait of Andreas Ostwald.Andreas Ostwald, designer of the new Aeris Linu office and conference chair.